Covid-19 infection rate drops slightly

 Twenty-eight new cases have been reported in the last 24 hours and the total number of confirmed cases is now 20,46,963.

-Thirty-six more patients recovered during this period while the number of recoveries is now 20,14,339 with a recovery rate of 98.41 percent.
+Thirty-six more patients recovered during this period while the number of recoveries is now 20,14,339 with the recovery rate of 98.41 percent.

 Due to a sudden rise in the infection rate from the beginning of this month, the government has decided to administer Covid-19 vaccines again.